Summer Salad Dressing Recipes

 blog post summer salad dressing jennifer raye

-As the seasons change more local produce becomes available, and that means more salads.
-I love bringing more salads into my diet during the spring and summer.
-The combinations of salad ingredients is virtually endless, and it’s easy to eat a unique and delicious salad every day.
+As the seasons change, more local produce becomes available, and that means more salads.
+I love adding more salads to my diet during spring and summer.
+The combinations of salad ingredients are virtually endless, and it’s easy to eat a unique and delicious salad every day.

 Making your own salad dressings is easy!
 Let your creative juices flow….

-Some Guidelines: One part acid (ex. lime, lemon, vinegar, orange, grapefruit) for every 3 parts oil (olive, coconut sesame etc).
-Remember to dry greens well after washing them to have perfect salads every time.
+Some Guidelines: One part acid (ex., lime, lemon, vinegar, orange, grapefruit) for every three parts oil (olive, coconut, sesame, etc).
+Remember to dry greens thoroughly after washing for perfect salads every time.

 Here are some simple salad dressing recipes to spice up all those summer salads.
 Enjoy!